eslint/eslint/docs/user-guide/command-line-interface.md

     echo '3 ** 4' | eslint --stdin --parser-options=ecmaVersion:6 # will fail with a parsing error
     echo '3 ** 4' | eslint --stdin --parser-options=ecmaVersion:7 # succeeds, yay!

+#### `--resolve-plugins-relative-to`

+Changes the folder where plugins are resolved from.
+By default, plugins are resolved from the current working directory.
+This option should be used when plugins were installed by someone other than the end user.
+It should be set to the project directory of the project that has a dependency on the necessary plugins.
+For example:

+* When using a config file that is located outside of the current project (with the `--config` flag), if the config uses plugins which are installed locally to itself, `--resolve-plugins-relative-to` should be set to the directory containing the config file.
+* If an integration has dependencies on ESLint and a set of plugins, and the tool invokes ESLint on behalf of the user with a preset configuration, the tool should set `--resolve-plugins-relative-to` to the top-level directory of the tool.

 ### Specifying rules and plugins